evertec/athmovil-xamarin-sdk/README.md

 ATH Móvil's Payment Button SDK provides a simple, secure and fast checkout experience to customers paying on your iOS/Android application.
 After integrating our Payment Button on your app you will be able to receive real time payments from more than 1.5 million ATH Móvil users.

 Disclaimer: The Payment Button ATH Móvil is not compatible with any major Ecommerce platform.
 This includes Shopify, Wix, Woocommerce or Stripe.
-## Prerequisites
-Before you begin, please review the following prerequisites:

 Disclaimer: We currently **do not** have a **Testing environment**.
 You need to have an active ATH Business account and a active ATH Móvil account.

 ## Prerequisites